Trim off excess fat using a sharp knife. Score the fat side in a 1" crosshatch pattern, being careful not to cut the flesh.

-Combine all the dry rub ingredients in a small bowl or a shaker.
+Combine all the dry rub ingredients in a shaker or small bowl.

 Remove the pork shoulder from the refrigerator at least 1 hour prior to cooking it.

-Follow your smoker's instructions and bring the temperature up to 250 degrees Fahrenheit and add wood chips.
+Follow your smoker's instructions and bring the temperature up to 250° F setup for indirect cooking.
 Place a water-filled aluminum drip pan under the grates to catch drippings.

-Smoke for about 60 to 90 minutes per pound, or until the internal temperature reaches 195-205 degrees.
-Continuously monitor the temperature with a
+Smoke for about 90 minutes per pound, or until the internal temperature reaches 195-205° F. Continuously monitor the temperature with a probe thermometer.

-Remove the pork shoulder from the smoker and wrap in butcher paper or aluminum and place in a cooler to rest for at least one hour.
+Remove the pork shoulder from the smoker and wrap with aluminum foil or butcher paper and place in a cooler to rest for at least 1 hour.

-This recipe works for both small and large pork shoulders.
-Larger will just take longer.
+This recipe will work for both small and large pork shoulders.
+Larger roasts will just take longer.